Episode

 .

-with Kirk giving her a hand, and then Kirk begins to pull himself up.
+(Nancy follows with Kirk giving her a hand, and then Kirk begins to pull himself up.
+As Sara

-climb, Tolstoy makes it to the wall.
-Kent scrambles up and then leans
+starts the climb, Tolstoy makes it to the wall.
+Kent scrambles up and then leans over

-giving a hand to Connie.
-When Sara is halfway, Big Scott turns to
+to start giving a hand to Connie.
+When Sara is halfway, Big Scott turns to Matt and Michelle)

 .